Best Day Trips from Lyon You’ve Probably Never Heard Of

 - Enjoy the local food: Look for a “Mâchon Beaujolais,” a traditional Lyonnais meal often featuring charcuterie and cheese, best enjoyed with a glass of local wine.

-Just a short drive from Lyon, about 30 minutes or so, you’ll find Pérouges.
-I remember the first time I visited; it felt like stepping back in time.
-This medieval hilltop village is incredibly well-preserved, and honestly, it’s one of those places you might not have heard of but definitely should check out.
+Just a short drive from Lyon, maybe 30 minutes or so, you’ll land in Pérouges.
+I recall the first visit, it felt like stepping back in time a little, you know.
+This medieval hilltop village is really well preserved and honestly, it’s one of those spots you might not have heard about yet, but you should absolutely take a look.

-The whole town is a historical monument, and you can really feel the history in the cobblestone streets and ancient buildings.
-Walking through the main gate, Porte de l’Étang, you’re immediately immersed in a different era.
-There aren’t a ton of "attractions" in the typical sense, but that’s part of its charm.
-It’s more about soaking in the atmosphere.
+The whole town is basically a historical monument, and somehow you can really feel the past in the cobblestone streets, and those old buildings too.
+When you walk through the main gate, Porte de l’Étang, you kinda get thrown right into another time.
+There aren’t too many real “attractions” in the typical sense, but honestly that’s part of the charm.
+More like it’s about letting the mood sink in, just soaking up the atmosphere, and less about ticking off highlights.

 Here’s what I usually recommend doing when I go: